Sean-ChangSS/my-wallet-app/README.md

 When implementing wallet feature, I found out that if I put both validation and business logic in controller it will be too hard to read.
 So service class is added to support validation with simple command, and only writes core logic in the main function.

 #### Follow up Thoughts
-There are inconsistent use of service class in this project
+There are inconsistent use of service class in this project, and will be the todos for this project:
 1. User feature should be implemented with service class, but it is now implemented in controller.
 2. Wallet feature for reading data should be implemented with finder class (similar to service but will be only used for reading database), but it is now implemented in controller.
-These implementation should be todos for this project.

 ### Using Pessimistic Lock Instead of Optimistic Lock